nih-cfde/training-and-engagement/hackmd/AWS.md

 2. In MobaXterm, click on "Session"
 3. Click on "SSH"
-4. Enter the Public DNS as the "Remote host"
+4. Enter the Public DNS as the "Remote host" (the part that looks like ec2-[..].us-west-1.compute.amazonaws.com)
 5. Check box next to "Specify username" and enter "ubuntu" as the username
 6. Click the "Advanced SSH settings" tab
 7. Check box by "Use private key"